timescale/docs.timescale.com-content/introduction/architecture.md

 relational JOINs and analytical queries, as well as aggressive constraint exclusion to avoid processing chunks.

-For more information on using compression, please see our Compression Operational Overview.
+For more information on using compression, please see our [Compression Operational Overview].
 For a deep dive on the design motivations and architecture supporting compression, read this post.